Geraldine

 in the insistent burn of the engine of god

-a man sometimes touches when he raises a woman
+man sometimes touches when he raises a woman

 from his hand in a moment of madness